 My childhood was like a mini-tour even though my father never served in the army.
 He was a teacher in a private school of Dimapur, a place in Nagaland.
 I’m sure many of you must be having some strange perception about this place.
 At least, my friends from the later part of my life had.
 One question which was most commonly asked (among various others) with an at most stupid curiosity, “Do they eat dogs?”
 Like the all the previous instances, I’m not going to answer it here either.

 My education started in Dimapur, in the same school where my father taught.
 My elder sister and I. My LKG was fun because of the colorful tiny table-chairs and our class teacher Miss Holi.
 During the lunch break, we used to gather and share food with each other’s tiffin boxes.
-Most of them brought sandwich, omelet, bread-toast, noodles and we had chapati-bhaji, paratha-bhaji, rice-curry and on rare occasion noodles.
-Other kids always liked the content of our tiffin and almost every other day we could find at least one kid who was happy to barter the food.
+Most of them brought sandwiches, omelets, bread-toasts, noodles and we had chapati-bhaji, paratha-bhaji, rice-curry and on rare occasion noodles.
+Other kids always liked the content of our tiffin and almost every other day we could find at least one kid who was happy to swap lunch with us.
 My sister and I ruled the lunch time.
-Mother always found the traces of alien food in the empty lunch box.
+Maa always found the traces of alien food in the empty lunch box.
 Crumbs from the sandwich bread, the smell of egg, strand of noodles were found in the box which was packed with chapati-bhaji in the morning.
 She always advised us not to share food with them saying, “They eat beef and pork.
 Don’t share food with them.”
 But we never listened.
-The days when we did not get enough in the barter, we would go and stand in front of class X (their lunch time was different) waiting to catch Father’s gaze.
+The days when we did not get enough in the barter, we would go and stand in front of class X (their lunch time was different) waiting to catch my Father’s gaze.
 The wait was never long.
-Mostly, one of the students would point him towards us and then the whole class used to laugh and chatter.
-We never cared about that as father used to buy us snacks from the canteen.
+Mostly, one of the students would point him towards us and then the whole class used to laugh.
+We never cared about that as Papa would then buy us snacks from the canteen.
 Life was good.

-I was reluctant to keep my lunch box on the spot now, it’s haunted.
+I was reluctant to keep my lunch box on the spot now.
+I believed it was haunted.
 Even the barter system didn’t help.
 I was getting half of what I used to.
-I didn’t tell my sister about it.
-This became a routine.
+I didn’t tell my sister about it and this became a routine.
 I enquired among my classmates and everyone denied taking anything from my lunch box.
 I also came to know I was the only one facing this problem.
-With time I made peace with it as losing one chapati/paratha was fine, it left two for me which was my actual diet.
+With time, I made peace with it as losing one chapati/paratha was fine as I was taking one extra to cover this loss.

-After a month, I found one and a half pieces of chapati were left in my lunch box.
-Almost as if the lunch box thief claimed over half my food.
-I was not going to fight it this time as well and asked Mother add one more chapati in my lunch.
-My mother grew suspicious but didn’t ask much and life progressed thereafter.
+After few weeks, I found one and a half pieces of chapati were left in my lunch box.
+Almost as if the lunch box thief claimed over half of my food.
+I was not going to fight it this time as well and asked Maa to add one more chapati in my lunch.
+This time she grew suspicious but didn’t ask much and life progressed thereafter.

 It was years later that I came to know about this thief.
-As it had happened, in the PTA of that month, my mother attended it for the first time.
-After the meeting ended, my mother stayed back to discuss something with my class teacher Miss Holi.
+As it had happened, in the PTA meeting of that month, Maa attended it for the first time.
+After the meeting ended, she stayed back to discuss something with my class teacher, Miss Holi.

 “There is something wrong with Rohan.
 His diet has doubled within one month.”
-My mother was a bit concerned.
+Maa was a bit concerned.

 “How is that a bad thing, ma’am?”
 Miss Holi was baffled.